microsoft/AirSim/docs/build_linux.md

 - How do I use an IDE on Linux?
     * You can use Qt Creator or CodeLite.
 Instructions for Qt Creator are available [here](https://docs.unrealengine.com/latest/INT/Platforms/Linux/BeginnerLinuxDeveloper/SettingUpAnIDE/index.html).

-- Can I cross compile for Linux from a Windows machine?
-    * Yes, you can, but we haven't tested it.
-You can find the instructions [here](https://docs.unrealengine.com/latest/INT/Platforms/Linux/GettingStarted/index.html).

 - What compiler and stdlib does AirSim use?
     * We use the same compiler that Unreal Engine uses, **Clang 8**, and stdlib, **libc++**.
 AirSim's `setup.sh` will automatically download them.